-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 Work together to define a topic that balances the sponsor’s messaging with the needs of your audience.

-10. Pick a Date / Time
+10. Pick A Date/Time

 Keep these scheduling secrets in mind:

+Remember to keep time zones in mind.
 If you’re based on the West Coast, then starting a webinar at 6 p.m.
 PT is probably too late for attendees living on the East Coast.

-11. Decide on Your Webinar Format
+11. Decide On Your Webinar Format

-Once you know what topic you want to cover, make sure to break it down into more specific topics and plan the webinar formats you’re going to use.
+Once you know what topic you want to cover, break it down into more specific topics and plan the webinar formats you will use.

 Here are some of the most popular formats you should consider:

-- Single Expert Presenter: One expert shares their insights or tips.
+- Single expert presenter: One expert shares their insights or tips.

-- Dual Presenters: Instead of just one presenter, you have two presenters.
+- Dual presenters: Instead of just one presenter, you have two presenters.
 This helps engage and educate the audience and may allow you to share more information.

-- Panel: Just like a live panel, you could host a group of experts discussing a specific topic.
+- Panel: Like a live panel, you could host a group of experts discussing a specific topic.

-- Q&A Webinar: A Q&A webinar is a great opportunity to maximize the engagement of attendees.
+- Q&A webinar: A Q&A webinar is a great opportunity to maximize the engagement of attendees.
 An expert (or a panel) simply answers the questions asked by your audience via chat or social media.

-- Interview Webinar: Having a popular influencer as a guest speaker is a great way to boost attendance and build your authority.
+- Interview webinar: Having a popular influencer as a guest speaker is a great way to boost attendance and build your authority.
 You just need to be up for the extra work of influencer outreach, which can be time-consuming and tedious.

-- Product Demonstration: If the goal of your webinar is to promote a product, then you can choose the product demonstration or tutorial format.
+- Product demonstration: If the goal of your webinar is to promote a product, then you can choose the product demonstration or tutorial format.

-Test different formats until you find the one that works best with your audience – then stick to it.
+Test different formats until you find the one that works best for your audience – then stick to it.

 You can also do a mix of formats.
 For example, you could have a mix of a single expert presenter and Q&A.

-12. Do a Dry Run
+12. Do A Dry Run

 Before the day of the presentation, get everyone together to do a dry run of the webinar, acting as if it were the real thing.

-Make sure all the equipment is working properly, the slides are all in order, and the speakers know what they’re doing.
+Ensure all the equipment is working properly, the slides are all in order, and the speakers know what they’re doing.

 Remember, things will go wrong on a dry run.